 Assuming they get the regulatory approval to acquire a block of 700 MHz spectrum from Qualcomm.

-Based on experience with progressing specifications in 3GPP for AT&T’s use of SDL at 700 MHz.
+Based on experience with progressing specifications in 3GPP for AT&T’s use of MMDL at 700 MHz.

 Note that RF band support is a release-independent feature in 3GPP, hence the 1.4 GHz band can be supported by Release 9 devices (dual band and dual carrier) although 1.4 GHz band numerology and conformance test specifications will be part of a later 3GPP release.